Marathon swimming at the 2024 Summer Olympics – Men's 10 kilometre: Race

 The race was held at 07:30 on 9 August and consisted of six 1.67 kilometer loops between Pont Alexandre III and Pont de l'Alma.
 At the end of each loop, at Pont Alexandre III, there was a feeding station, where athletes could collect food and drink.
 When travelling from Pont Alexandre III to Pont de l'Alma, the athletes were swimming downstream, but on the way back they were swimming upstream.
 After the race, Ireland's Daniel Wiffen stated that he had to swim at a pace faster than approximately 1:12 minutes per 100 metres to be able to swim forward against the current.

-Hungary's Kristóf Rasovszky took first place off the start, but Wellbrock overtook two thirds into the downstream leg of the first lap and maintained his lead until the feeding station at the end of the first lap.
+Hungary's Kristóf Rasovszky took first place off the start, but Wellbrock overtook him two-thirds of the way into the downstream leg of the first lap and maintained his lead until the feeding station at the end of the first lap.
 Rasovszky once again led for the downstream portion of the second lap, and he maintained his lead until the end of lap three.
 Wellbrock took the lead again into lap four, but Rasovszky once again overtook him during the upstream portion.

 During the final feeding station, going into the final lap, Wellbrock swam wide around the bend, which relegated him from second to seventh.
 He was unable to swim himself back into a podium position for the rest of the race.
 Going into the sixth and final lap, Rasovszky was first, followed by Germany's Oliver Klemet.
 Rasovszky and Klemet broke away from the rest of the swimmers until the final upstream portion, when they were briefly caught by the chasing group of swimmers led by Hungary's Dávid Betlehem and Italy's Domenico Acerenza.
 Rasovszky and Klemet sprinted in what Reuters called a "gruelling slog" to the finish, and Rasovszky beat Klemet by 2.1 seconds to finish first with a time of 1:50:52.7; Klemet finished second with 1:50:54.8.
 Betlehem beat Acerenza by 0.6 seconds for third, finishing in 1:51:09.0; Acerenza finished in 1:51:09.6 for fourth.

 After the race, Rasovszky said that he felt like his training with Betlehem in the Danube River in Hungary gave them an advantage.
 Rasovszky, Betlehem and Wiffen all expressed a lack of concern for the water quality issues after the race.